bbrrck/bbrrck.github.io/teaching/geo-num-2016/tp2.md

 <p>
 To do that, take a situation much like the one before: given a sequence of points $\mathbf p_i, i=0,\dots,n$, find a $\mathcal C^2$ cubic spline (i.e. $n$ cubic curves) which interpolates these datapoints.
-This time, there will be two unknown interior control points for each curve (and not one as in the quadratic case.)
+This time, there will be two unknown interior control points for each curve, not one as in the quadratic case.
 </p>

 <p>